-The Service's Strategic Plan 2022-27 was developed in accordance with the requirements of the Well-being of Future Generations (Wales) Act 2015 and ensures the Service continues to consider the long-term impact of its decision making on its communities.
-The Plan also highlights how the Service's strategic commitments contribute to the Act's seven Well-being Goals; and how the Service will consider and incorporate, where appropriate, the sustainable development principle and its five ways of working in delivering its Improvement and Well-being Objectives.
+The Service's newly created CRMP 2040 was developed following the requirements of the Wellbeing of Future Generations (Wales) Act 2015 and ensures the Service continues to consider the long-term impact of its decision-making on its communities.
+The Plan also highlights how the Service's Vision, Behaviours and Improvement and Well-being Objectives contribute to the Act's seven Well-being Goals; and how the Service will consider and incorporate, where appropriate, the sustainable development principle and its five ways of working in delivering its Improvement and Well-being Objectives.

-As a statutory partner on six Public Service Boards, the Service has continued to play a key role in the formation of all six updated Local Well-being Plans during 2022/23, which represent the communities of mid and west Wales.
+The Service continues to play a key role as a statutory partner on six Public Service Boards, which represent the communities of mid and west Wales.
 Representatives from the Service also participate in several delivery and implementation groups across each of its six Public Service Boards, ensuring that the objectives identified as priority partnership areas are successfully delivered.